-Naturally, most businesses prefer high-limit credit cards for more flexibility especially if they are just starting and expecting significant business expenditure.
+Naturally, most companies prefer business credit cards with high limits for more flexibility especially if they are just starting and expecting significant business expenditure.
 There is no universal consensus on what a high limit is, it can vary depending on the country of issue, bank, type of card, credit score and credit utilization ratio, among other factors.
 Some cards grant limits as high as EUR 100,000 with a few premium ones adding a couple of zeroes to cover almost any transaction.

-If we focus on high-limit credit cards and company cards, there are several additional characteristics to be considered in the evaluation process.
+If we focus on high-limit credit cards and company cards, several additional characteristics must be considered in the evaluation process.
 Depending on the conditions offered by the banks in each country and the specific business requirements, these characteristics can be prioritized in different ways.

 APR, or Annual Percentage Rate, is what you effectively pay for borrowing money.
 Although most business credit cards with high limits provide a lucrative APR, there are some which grant lower rates and even 0% for a certain introductory period, usually between 6 and 18 months.
-This option is recommended if you anticipate large purchases but would like to break the amount due into installments, or need to refinance an accumulated debt.
+This option is recommended if you anticipate large purchases but would like to break the amount due into instalments, or need to refinance an accumulated debt.